 According to EY Global Wealth Management Research, 39% of European clients plan to switch advisers in the next three years.
-These recent figures heighten the pressure for firms to continuously raise the bar when it comes to satisfying customer needs, especially against intensified competition.
+These recent figures heighten the pressure for firms to continuously raise the bar when it comes to satisfying customer needs, especially against the intensified competition.
 The last digital advancements can help wealth managers excel even further in their roles by providing them with unprecedented insight and knowledge into their clients, giving them an upper hand in the market.

 52% of clients value quality and reputation as being a high-value priority when choosing a firm.
 When operating in such a regulated field, managers must ensure quality control is always to the highest standard and compliance guidelines are continuously being met.
 As part of this, some customer interactions will be supervised for quality control purposes.